2024–25 Monmouth Hawks women's basketball team

-The 2024–25 Monmouth Hawks women's basketball team represents Monmouth University during the 2024–25 NCAA Division I women's basketball season.
-The Hawks, led by first-year head coach Cait Wetmore, play their home games at OceanFirst Bank Center in West Long Branch, New Jersey as members of the Coastal Athletic Association (CAA).
+The 2024–25 Monmouth Hawks women's basketball team represented Monmouth University during the 2024–25 NCAA Division I women's basketball season.
+The Hawks, led by first-year head coach Cait Wetmore, played their home games at OceanFirst Bank Center in West Long Branch, New Jersey as members of the Coastal Athletic Association (CAA).

 They finished the season 16–15, 10–8 in CAA play, to finish in fifth place.

 Previous season

 The Hawks finished the 2023–24 season 22–10, 14–4 in CAA play, to finish in second place.
 They were upset by eventual tournament champions Drexel in the quarterfinals of the CAA tournament.
 They received an automatic bid into the WNIT, where they defeated Buffalo in the first round, before falling to Duquesne in the second round.

 On April 9, 2024, head coach Ginny Boggess announced that she would be leaving the program, in order to take the head coaching position at Toledo.
 On April 22, the school announced that Charlotte associate head coach Cait Wetmore would be named Boggess' successor.